Practical Cognition in Animals

 To understand how the knowledge involved in demonstration is explanatory, Aristotle's example of the medical practitioner is helpful.

 As a matter of "experience" (ἐμπειρία), the practitioner forms the generalization that patients who look a certain way respond to a certain treatment.
 This does not suffice for "knowledge" (ἐπιστήμη) because the practitioner does not grasp the universal feature that distinguishes those who benefit from the disease from those who do not benefit.
-Having a phlegmatic condition is the example of such a feature that Aristotle provides himself cites.
-It is only by grasping such a feature that a human being can form more than the empirical generalization and thus have the knowledge in the judgment that all patients characterized by the feature will benefit from the treatment.
+Having a phlegmatic condition is the example of such a feature that Aristotle himself cites.
+His view is that only by grasping such a feature can a human being form more than the empirical generalization and thus have the knowledge in the judgment that all patients characterized by the feature will benefit from the treatment.
 The universal is part of the account of why the patients benefit.
 There is a necessary and hence universal connection between patients of the kind and benefiting from the treatment, and Aristotle thinks that this connection explains why the treatment is successful for patients with the disease.

 "Whereas the other animals live by impressions and memories, and have but a ([comparatively] small share of experience, the human race lives also by art and reasoning (τέχνῃ καὶ λογισμοῖς). ...
 Experience seems very similar to science and art, but actually it is through experience that men acquire science and art (ἐπιστήμη καὶ τέχνη). ...
 Art is produced when from many notions of experience a single universal (καθόλου) judgment is formed with regard to like objects.
 To have a judgment that when Callias was suffering from this or that disease this or that benefited him, and similarly with Socrates and various other individuals, is a matter of experience; but to judge that it benefits all persons of a certain type, considered as a class, who suffer from this or that disease (e.g. the phlegmatic or bilious when suffering from burning fever) is a matter of art. ...
 We consider that knowledge and proficiency belong to art rather than to experience. ....
 Men of experience know that the thing is so, but do not know the why, while the others know the why and the cause (οἱ μὲν γὰρ ἔμπειροι τὸ ὅτι μὲν ἴσασι, διότι δ᾽ οὐκ ἴσασιν: οἱ δὲ τὸ διότι καὶ τὴν αἰτίαν γνωρίζουσιν)" (Metaphysics I.1.980b25-981a30).